Quick Start

 Go to Settings -> Webhook

-Set Endpoint to the forwarding URI from ngrok
+Set Endpoint to the forwarding URI from

 Please make a note of the JWT secret that is shown on the Webhook settings page.
 We'll use this to authenticate our requests later.